frc1678/server-2023-public/README.md

 When testing from the command line, remember to `activate` the virtual environment (`source .venv/bin/activate` on bash/zsh).
 Instructions for other shells, along with more in-depth information about Python virtual environments, can be found [here](https://docs.python.org/3/library/venv.html).

+To run the server in production mode on linux or MacOS make sure to run `export SCOUTING_SERVER_ENV=production`, to take the server out of production mode run, `unset SCOUTING_SERVER_ENV`